 | I want the automation to stop only based on its own trades | Use Automation P&L, so other trades in your account do not affect the trigger. |

-| I want a full-account loss limit for the day | Use Total P&L, because it considers the combined P&L of all positions. |
+| I want a full-account loss limit | Use Total P&L, as it considers the combined P&L of all positions. |

 | I want to prevent opening too many positions | Use No. of open positions and set a maximum count. |

-| I want decisions based on my delivery holdings performance | Use Holdings P&L to react to your holdings’ overall P&L. |
+| I want decisions based on my delivery holdings performance | Use Holdings P&L to react to overall holdings performance. |

-| I want decisions based only on today’s movement in my holdings | Use Intraday holdings P&L to react to only today’s change in holdings. |
+| I want decisions based only on today’s movement in my holdings | Use Intraday holdings P&L to react to today’s change only. |

 Last updated: 22 Dec 2025